Last Updated: 30.06.2018

 If you are looking for Cognos Interview Questions And Answers For Experienced or Freshers, you are the right place.
-Here Mindmajix sharing a list of 60 real-time Cognos scenario based interview questions prepared by the experienced Cognos experts.
-This list includes Cognos report studio interview questions and Cognos Framework interview questions.
-These Cognos questions will help you to crack your next job interview and acquire dream career as a Cognos developer.
+Here Mindmajix sharing a list of 60 real-time interview questions on Cognos, Cognos framework and Cognos report studio.
+These questions will help you to crack your next job interview and acquire dream career as a Cognos developer.

 1) What is Dynamic Cube?

-A) Dynamic Cubes are in-memory OLAP cubes that load data directly from relational data sources that is structured in a star or snowflake schema
+A) Dynamic Cubes are in-memory OLAP cubes that load data directly from relational data sources that are structured in a star or snowflake schema

 2) Cognos Dynamic Cube solution consists of what elements?